(konishi) Translators: andrei introduction:

 I what he meant by wet!

-Ne e kite (hey you over here) This is a For grownups.
-Me too I can say sort of thing.
+Ne kotchi e (hey you come here) This is a For grownups.
+Me too I can say This of thing.

-I wonder if utterance Complies the rules of the game.
-Fish and For
+I wonder if this Complies with the of the game. and chips?
+For

 Oh I'm so sorry! not ta! tis ru